<%@LANGUAGE="JAVASCRIPT" CODEPAGE="1252"%> Evanescent Light : Racetrack Valley

 Racetrack Valley

 The Racetrack is a unique attraction of Death Valley National Park that not many park visitors get to see.
 It's a dry lakebed in a very remote and beautiful area.
-On the north end of the lakebed is a rock formation known as the grandstands.
-Rocks from the grandstands and other nearby formations break off and fall onto the lake.
+On the north end of the lakebed is a rock formation known as the grandstand.
+Rocks from the grandstand and other nearby formations break off and fall onto the lake.
 There, they perform feats that make this remote playa world-famous.

 They move!
 But after all these years, a hundred or more since this phenomenon was brought to the attention of naturalists studying Death Valley, no one has ever seen them move.
 These rocks aren't boulders; most are perhaps a foot or so tall, but can still weigh a lot and are not easy to lift.
 (Please don't try - leave the rocks in place for others to enjoy.)